dave-sh/elfstudio/README.md

 # ELFStudio

-ELF static analysis tool written in Python.
+ELF binary static analysis tool written in Python designed for Linux machines.

 This is a project I decided to build that was inspired by a popular windows program used to statically analyze PE files.
 I had the basic idea of this after taking a cybersecurity course.
 For an assignment, I had to set up logging to detect file system changes caused by a ELF malware sample, but was unable to find it due to a bug in the binary.
 To combat this, I decided to see if I could reverse engineer the binary and uncover the intended behavior through static analysis.
 I included some features in this program that were helpful to me in determining the function of the binary.
 It's by no means as sophisticated as a proper disassembler but I thought it might be helpful to other people in the future.